Attorney in Atlanta, Georgia

 What this means for the general public is that more cars, especially from Uber and Lyft, will be on the road for the foreseeable future.

-Uber and Lyft Explained
+Uber and Lyft Explained by Atlanta Uber/ Lyft Accident Attorney Walter Gabriel

 Uber and Lyft, the top two ride-hailing services in the US, together essentially comprise a duopoly.

 As of 2019, Uber is estimated to have over 110 million worldwide users.
-In the United States, a 67% market share for ride-sharing in early 2019 and a 24% market share for food delivery in 2018.
+In the United States, Uber has a 67% market share for ride-sharing in early 2019 and a 24% market share for food delivery in 2018.
 As of this date, Uber may have a value as high as $100 billion.

 Other Transportation Companies / Agencies

 This distinction can be important, as independent operators do not have the deep pockets and insurance coverage that corporations have.
-If a direct employer-employee relationship can be established, this means that you may be entitled to substantially more money to pay you for your medical bills, pain and suffering, future medical bills and other consequential damages caused by an accident you may have sustained in a car accident involving an Uber/Lyft vehicle.
+If a direct employer-employee relationship can be established, this means that you may be entitled to substantially more money to pay you for your medical bills, pain and suffering, future medical bills, and other consequential damages caused by an accident you may have sustained in a car accident involving an Uber/Lyft vehicle.

 Fulton County School Bus